runziggurat/algorand/SPEC.md

 ### ZG-CONFORMANCE-010

-    The node responds correctly to a block request message for the UniEnsBlockReq message request.
+    The node responds correctly to a block request message for the UniEnsBlockReq/UniCatchupReq message request.

     <>
-    -> UniEnsBlockReq
+    -> UniEnsBlockReq / UniCatchupReq
     <- TopicMsgResp

     Assert: the response contains block for a requested round.